 In a ductogram, a micro thin tube is placed into the end of the duct at the nipple.
 With the help of contrast material, an X-ray image is created that will show any growth inside the duct.

-Blood and tissue tests analyzed in medical labs can serve numerous purposes: determining genetic risk, diagnosing, assessing treatment options, or monitoring post-treatment.
-Here are the major lab tests for breast cancer:
+Blood and tissue tests analyzed in medical labs can serve numerous purposes.
+They help to determine genetic risk, diagnose, assess treatment options, and monitor post-treatment.
+The following are the major lab tests for breast cancer.

-Women at high risk because of family history or ovarian cancer can learn whether they have a BRCA mutation.
-BRCA genes are tumor suppressors, and if a mutation on one of these genes is found, the risk for breast cancer will increase up to 80 percent.
+Women at high risk because of family history of breast or ovarian cancer can learn whether they have a BRCA mutation.
+BRCA genes are tumor suppressors.
+According to Breastcancer.org, if a mutation on one of these genes is found, the risk for breast cancer will increase up to 80 percent.
 Nonetheless, less than 10 percent of breast cancer cases occur in women with BRCA mutations.

 Three kinds of biopsies together form the gold standard for tissue evaluation:

-- A fine-needle aspiration biopsy is used when the lump is solid.
+- Fine-needle aspiration biopsy is used when the lump is solid.
 The doctor inserts a thin needle and retracts a tiny piece of tissue for study by the pathologist.
-In some cases, the doctor may want to aspirate a suspected cystic lump to confirm that there is no cancer in a cyst.
+In some cases, the doctor may want to examine a suspected cystic lump to confirm that there is no cancer in a cyst.

-- A core needle biopsy involves using a larger needle and tube to extract a sample of tissue up to the size of a pen.
+- Core needle biopsy involves using a larger needle and tube to extract a sample of tissue up to the size of a pen.
 The needle is guided by feel, mammography, or ultrasound.
 A computerized version that is gaining popularity for its accuracy is called stereotactic biopsy.

 There are several blood and tissue tests that can be used to provide a prognosis or help assess ongoing status of the cancer patient.
 Oncotype DX and MammaPrint tests, for example, together measure up to 90 tumor genes and can be used in specific types of patients to determine the risk for recurrence, risk for metastatic cancer, and possible usefulness of certain chemotherapies or hormone therapy.
-DNA Ploidy and Ki-67 Antigen tests can measure the rate of tumor cell growth.
-The faster such growth, the worse the prognosis will be.
+DNA ploidy and Ki-67 antigen tests can measure the rate of tumor cell growth.
+The faster such growth, the worse the prognosis.
 Finally, CA15-3 and CA27.29 are blood tests that measure levels of cancer antigens expressed.
-These monitoring tests can indicate whether the cancer has recurred.
+If the initial tumor had expressed these antigens, these monitoring tests can indicate whether the cancer has recurred.